 The special tax is expected to generate \$45.5 million per year in the first 15 years.
-Capital reimbursements are expected to account for \$107 million during that same period, and interest earnings are expected to be \$21.7 million.
-The reserves that will carry over is estimated to total \$92.5 million.
+Capital reimbursements are expected to account for \$107 million during that same period, and interest earnings are expected to be \$21.3 million.
+The reserves that will carry over are estimated to total \$70.0 million.